tourhunter-com/help-tourhunter-com/_articles-en/how_to_cancel_a_session.md

 ## **Step 3**

-Choose your session which is need to be canceled.
+Choose session which is need to be canceled.

 ![How_to_setup_a_session1](/assets/images/how_to_setup_a_session1.png)